UnrealzMe/BL3-Tweaks-and-Fixes/README.md

 - Anointment re-roll cost lowered to 150 Eridium.
 - Reduced the drops to anything other to your class.
 - Increased the chances of getting uniques out of the Earl's vendor & removed greens.
-- Always visible challenge Icons on the map (DLC 1 excluded).
+- Always visible challenge icons on the map (DLC1 excluded).
 - Some animations speed has been increased.
 - Easier explanation of which trials is which.